labri-progress/AIFEX/dashboard/views/evaluation/reddit-assisted.md

 9. Unhide one of your page.

 <h2>Prerequisite</h2>
-You must have installed <a href="https://www.google.com/chrome/fast-and-secure/">Google Chrome</a> You need to be logged in on reddit, you can use a google account.
+Make sure to use the English version of Reddit, otherwise the tool won't work and you will not be able to finish You must have installed <a href="https://www.google.com/chrome/fast-and-secure/">Google Chrome</a> You need to be logged in on reddit, you can use a google account.